 - a.
-If required and/or proposed, barriers shall be reviewed and approved by the Director.
+If required and/or proposed, barriers shall be reviewed and approved by the DirectorReview Authority.
 Barriers shall not exceed four feet in height. - b.
-If alcohol is served, barriers may be required as part of the Conditional Use Permit process, as well as the State of California Alcoholic Beverage Control.
+If alcohol is served, barriers may be required as part of the Conditional Use Permit process, as well as by the State of California Alcoholic Beverage Control.